-What Can a Handyman Do in Gadsden, Alabama?
+What Can a Handyman Do Without a License in Gadsden, Alabama?

 In Gadsden (Etowah County), most “handyman” work is allowed without an Alabama state general contractor license only if each job is small (generally under the state’s contractor threshold) and you do not perform regulated trades (electrical, plumbing, HVAC/refrigeration, gas fitting) that require separate state trade licenses.
 Even when you’re exempt from state contractor licensing, you still typically need a City of Gadsden business license, and many projects still require building permits and inspections.